-Health and Energy C-14 concentrations in water samples are in poor agreement.
-Concentrations in two of the six samples are in good agreement, but for four of the samples there is a significant discrepancy.
-Historically, the agreement has been poor.
+Health and Energy C-14 concentrations in water samples are in fair agreement.
+Concentrations in three of the six samples are in good agreement, but for the remaining three samples there is a significant discrepancy.
+Historically, the agreement has been fair to poor.